 Adoption is an important and potentially life-changing process for both children and families.
 The General Authority agencies are mandated to provide adoption services under the Adoption Act.

-When reunification with birth families is not possible, the General Authority is committed to permanence for children and families, and to supporting adoption workers in finding long-term homes for children in care.
+When reunification with birth families is not possible, we are committed to permanence for children and families, and to supporting adoption workers in finding long-term homes for children in care.

 • Single, married or living common-law